Yamini2001/LeetCode-Solutions/README.md

 - Maximum Number of K-Divisible Components
 - Minimum Operations to Make an Array Sum Divisible by k.
 - Make Sum Divisible By P
 - Maximum Running Time Of N Computers
+- Count Number of Trapezoids

 ## Maximum Subarray